 But in order to protect patient data, you need to have patients in the first place.
-That’s where marketing strategies comes in.
+That’s where a marketing strategy comes in.

-Let’s say you want to start an email newsletter or email marketing campaign to get the word out about your practice and encourage current patients to refer you.
-Do you have to be HIPAA compliant when it comes to healthcare marketing purposes?
+Let’s say you want to start an email newsletter to get the word out about your practice and encourage current patients to refer your practice.
+Do you have to be HIPAA compliant when it comes to healthcare marketing?
 And if so, how do you become HIPAA compliant?

 Do healthcare marketing emails have to be HIPAA compliant?

-So what should you look for to ensure your email marketing efforts are following HIPAA rules?
+So how can you ensure your email marketing efforts are following HIPAA rules?
 Follow these guidelines below.

-When patients subscribe to your email list, you need to have three things:
+When patients subscribe to your email list, you need to do three things:

 - Inform your patients via written authorization that they will be receiving emails related to marketing activities

-- Remind them why they opted-in for your emails (i.e. baby products or health-related products, news from your practice, refill reminders, a promotional gift or discount coupons, care coordination, etc.)
+- Remind them why they opted-in for your emails (i.e. news from your practice, refill reminders, promotional gifts or discount coupons, care coordination, etc.)

-- The option to unsubscribe at any time
+- Include the option to unsubscribe at any time

-On top of making sure your email marketing service is HIPAA compliant and that you have a HIPAA compliant email provider in place, healthcare organizations need to comply with other regulations for marketing communications too.
+On top of making sure your email marketing service is HIPAA compliant, healthcare organizations need to comply with other regulations for marketing communications too.

-4. If you are sending PHI in a marketing email, then use a secure email marketing solution
+4. If you send PHI in marketing emails, use Paubox Marketing

 There are some very valid reasons to send PHI in an email marketing campaign.
-Especially if it’s focused around the patient’s journey and focused on having the patient be more engaged in his or her treatment.
+Especially if it’s focused around the patient journey and increasing a patient’s engagement in his or her treatment.

 When it comes to HIPAA and healthcare email marketing: